 - Micro Lot: 1 Micro Lot is equivalent to 0.01 standard lot, representing 1,000 currency units.

 Minimum trade sizes vary between brokers and can depend on the underlying asset.
-In forex trading, minimums typically start from 0.01 lots (equivalent to 1,000 currency units), making the market accessible to traders with smaller initial deposits.
+In forex trading, minimums typically start from 0.01 lots (equivalent to 1,000 currency units), which can make the market accessible to traders with smaller initial deposits.

 Can You Trade Less than One Full Lot with Standard Accounts?

 As noted above, lot size indicates the number of currency units subject to a transaction, with the standard lot size in forex trading being 100,000 units of the base currency.
-Traders can opt for trading in smaller increments such as mini lots (10,000 units) or micro lots (1,000 units).
+Alternatively, traders can opt for trading in smaller increments such as mini lots (10,000 units) or micro lots (1,000 units).

 Minimum lot sizes for Standard trading accounts typically start from 0.01 lots (1,000 units).
-As far as the maximum lot sizes are concerned, these vary across different brokers and the account types they offer.
+Maximum lot sizes, meanwhile, vary across different brokers and the account types they offer.
 Fusion Markets, for example, limits the maximum lot size for Standard accounts to 100 lots, which is, more or less, the industry standard.

 What Instruments Can You Trade with Standard Accounts?

-No matter what financial instruments users decide to trade, whether it is major currency pairs or a basket of tech stock CFDs, they can manage their positions through a single account interface.
-This centralized management allows traders to tap into a varied range of asset classes while controlling all their holdings from one standard account, simplifying reporting and management.
+Regardless of which financial instruments traders choose – whether major currency pairs or tech stock CFDs – they can manage positions through a single account interface.
+This centralized management allows traders to access multiple asset classes while controlling all their holdings from one standard account, simplifying reporting and management.

 Standard Account Spreads and Trading Costs

-Holders of Standard accounts must be aware of the trading and non-trading costs that forex trading entails.
+Holders of Standard accounts should consider the trading and non-trading costs that forex trading entails.
 Standard accounts are popular because their costs are typically all incorporated into the spread, meaning no additional commissions are charged on trades.

-As one can expect, FX trading spreads for Standard account holders vary across different brokers.
-To ensure you are securing competitive conditions, you must compare the average spreads for particular currency pairs and assets you plan to trade at several brokers.
-For example, highly competitive average spreads for the EUR/USD currency pair can start from as low as 0.5 to 1.5 pips.
+FX trading spreads for Standard account holders vary across different brokers.
+To find competitive conditions, compare the average spreads for particular currency pairs and assets you plan to trade at several brokers.
+For example, competitive average spreads for the EUR/USD currency pair can start from as low as 0.5 to 1.5 pips.

-Meanwhile, overnight funding fees (swap fees) are the most common additional cost.
+Overnight funding fees (swap fees), meanwhile, are the most common additional cost type.
 They apply to positions held open past the market close and represent the interest rate differential between the two currencies in a pair.

 Non-trading fees may also apply, with some brokers imposing deposit and withdrawal fees, inactivity fees, and currency conversion surcharges.
 Always review the broker’s fee schedule thoroughly before opening an account.